The state of a subscription is reported in the

 unpaid: Indicates an unpaid subscription.
 A subscription is marked unpaid if the retry period expires and you have configured your Dunning settings to have a Final Action of “mark the subscription unpaid”.

 While a subscription is marked as unpaid, its period still advances and new charges continue to accrue.
-However, Chargify does not attempt to automatically collect any overdue balance.
+However, Advanced Billing does not attempt to automatically collect any overdue balance.
 Collecting the balance, or eliminating the balance through an Adjustment is your responsibility.

 End of Life States